 Yesterday was our first day back to school.
 Here’s a sneak peek of my girls before they left for the day.
 Aren’t they just adorable?
 And too grown-up.

 When school starts, it’s time for me to start thinking about what to set out for “after day school snacks.”
-(That’s what 6-year-old Chloe always called them and the name has stuck at our house!)
+(That’s what my then 6-year-old always called them and the name has stuck at our house!)
 It’s easy for me to just grab something quick, like a cheese stick or a granola bar, but the kids aren’t ever too thrilled about that.
 Not to mention that they always come home famished, and a cheese stick doesn’t fill them up.
 All of that using your brain in school makes you hungry!
 So I try to come up with things that are fun for the kids, healthy, and that will tide them over until dinner time.

 Oh, and at our house it also has to be gluten-free.